Pepper Homeloans Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Our conveyancer has identified a problem with the lease for the apartment we are buying.
-The other side have put forward title insurance as a workaround.
-We are happy with insurance and will pay for it.
-Our lawyer has advised that as he is on the Pepper Homeloans conveyancing panel he must be satisfied that the lender is happy with this solution.
+Our conveyancer has identified a problem with the lease for the apartment we are purchasing.
+The other side have put forward title insurance as a solution.
+We are content with insurance and will pay for it.
+Our solicitor has advised that as he is on the Pepper Homeloans conveyancing panel he must be satisfied that the lender is happy with this solution.
 Who is the client here, us or Pepper Homeloans?

 The short answer to your last question is that, notwithstanding the potential for a conflict of interest, you and Pepper Homeloans are the client.
 A precondition to being on the Pepper Homeloans approved panel is to comply with the CML Handbook requirements (last updated for this lender on Pepper Homeloans).
 The CML Handbook conditions require your lawyer to disclose issues such as defects will the lease so that Pepper Homeloans can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected .
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.